tcnicholas/CHIC/README.rst

 CHIC
 =============================

-Coarse-graining of Hybrid And Inorganic Crystals
+Coarse-graining of Hybrid and Inorganic Crystals

 Requirements
 ------------